-In this final brief, Chris Baird summarizes the major problems identified throughout the series regarding risk assessment models, then goes on to suggest four steps toward remedying those problems.
+This is the final brief in the six-part series titled A Question of Evidence, Part Two.
+In this brief, Chris Baird summarizes the major problems identified throughout the series regarding risk assessment models, then goes on to suggest four steps toward remedying those problems.

-The third brief in this series by Chris Baird identifies flaws in the logic employed to support the use of criminogenic needs (or dynamic risk factors) in risk assessment.
+This is the third brief in the six-part series titled A Question of Evidence, Part Two.
+In this brief, Chris Baird identifies flaws in the logic employed to support the use of criminogenic needs (or dynamic risk factors) in risk assessment.
 While assessing needs is a critical component of assessment, much of what is advocated combines the roles of group data and the actual treatment needs of the individual.
 This brief also discusses the appropriate role of needs assessment in case planning and service delivery.

 In the first of his six-part series of briefs titled A Question of Evidence, Part Two, Chris Baird explains his reasons for revisiting the topic of his 2009 paper, A Question of Evidence: A Critique of Risk Assessment Models in the Justice System.
 According to Baird, the issues addressed in his earlier paper “remain in force today, further complicated by increased expectations emanating from new methods of analysis.